5 steps to a relaxing bathroom*

 The bathroom is one of the most important rooms in the house for relaxation.
 It is the place where you get to use your Lush bath bombs after all!
 In fact I’ve just had a lovely bubble bath this morning – you can’t beat a steamy hot bath while watching Riverdale on Netflix – heaven!

 Because it’s such a dreamy place, your bathroom decor needs to reflect this.
 Here are five steps to get a relaxing bathroom…

 1. Bubble bath

 Probably the most important element in a relaxing bathroom is the bath – like the ones here.
 The key to a relaxing bath is a large one with plenty of space for lying in, a bath pillow to rest your head on and a wooden plank for holding your glass of wine and a book or the iPad.
-Add a Lush bath bomb or some indulgent bubble bath and forget about the world for an hour.
+Add bath bomb from amorbathbombs.com or some indulgent bubble bath and forget about the world for an hour.

 Turn off the lights and light some candles for better relaxation – just try not to fall asleep!
 My favourite candles are Yankee Candles and I always go for white and cream candles.
 My favourite scents include Clean Cotton, Wedding Day and Fluffy Towels.

 Speaking of fluffy towels!
 Once your bath is over it’s the best feeling to get wrapped up in a great big fluffy towel.
 My favourite are the bath sheets from Marks and Spencer.

 4. Calming colours

 For a calming atmosphere it’s best to keep your bathroom painting in neutral colours.
 Mine is cream, white and grey and matches the rest of my apartment.
 Add accent colours with plaques on the wall, bathroom furniture and maybe even the toilet seat – mine has fish in it!